sirkon/ldetool/README.md

 * Unneccessary allocations should be avoided.
 For instance, when scanning logs we use []byte buffer as a temporary storage.
 Usually these fields only needed within the lifetime of current line, so extracted substrings better be []byte themselves, not strings

 And now use ldetool:
-1. Save rule for [line][#syntax-for-extraction-of-needed-data-for-these-particular-lines] into parsing.scripts file
+1. Save rule for [line](#syntax-for-extraction-of-needed-data-for-these-particular-lines) into parsing.scripts file
 2. Generate parsing_scripts_lde.go file using
     ```bash
 	ldetool generate --package main parsing.scripts